Getting started

 When you eat, your body digests food into glucose, fatty acids, and amino acids that enter the bloodstream.
 These nutrients cause temporary but measurable changes in several key blood markers:

-- Triglycerides can spike by 20–30% after a fatty meal.
-A 2019 study in the European Heart Journal found that non-fasting triglycerides were on average 0.3 mmol/L higher than fasting levels, enough to reclassify someone's cardiovascular risk category.
+- Triglyceridescan spike 20–30% after a fatty meal.
+A 2019 European Heart Journal study found non-fasting levels averaged 0.3 mmol/L higher, enough to change a risk category.

-- Iron and ferritin — dietary iron from a recent meal can temporarily inflate serum iron levels by up to 100%, according to the BMJ, potentially masking a genuine deficiency or creating a false high.
+- Iron from a recent meal can inflate serum iron by up to 100% (BMJ), masking a real deficiency.

 3. Which blood tests require fasting?